 The Ontario Power Generation Winter Festival of Lights is one of the premier illumination festivals in North America.
 Our signature Illumination Route extends eight kilometres through the stunningly beautiful Niagara Parkway, through Dufferin Islands and into surrounding tourist districts.
 The displays along the Niagara Parkway represent the largest section of the WFOL illumination route and host many of the Festival’s iconic displays.

-At the bottom of Clifton Hill is an area known as Grandview, during the OPG Winter Festival of Lights this area features decorative lighting including spiral trees at Oakes Garden Theatre and trees adorn with warm white lighting and dangling strands to resemble trees with Spanish Moss.
-Also at Grandview visitors are invited to enjoy Loop, an interactive illumination, sit down inside this display and activate the mechanism that causes beautiful images to come to life in fairytales.
+At the bottom of Clifton Hill is an area known as Grandview, during the OPG Winter Festival of Lights this area features decorative lighting including spiral trees at Oakes Garden Theatre, plus there are trees adorn with warm white lighting including dangling strands that resemble with Spanish Moss.

 Queen Victoria Park